Brett-Tanner/Journal/2024/Oct_24.md

 # October 9th

-- [] Button to download list of photo kids + siblings
+- [x] Button to download list of photo kids + siblings
-  - Copy the query from the event sheet, found a way to do it all in one query there
   - Needs to be a CSV of name, katakana_name, en_name, school name, category and SSID
-  - [] For parties, it needs to include the name of the party they attended as well
+  - [x] For parties, it needs to include the name of the party they attended as well
+- [x] Look into email delivery issues
-- [] Add organisation ID to kids
+- Add organisation ID to kids
+  - [x] Create migration
-  - [] And migrate the existing ones
+    - [x] And migrate the existing ones
-  - [] Form and strong params too
+  - [x] Form and strong params too
-  - [] Use in policies
+  - [x] Use in policies
-  - [] Make student ID unique within org, not school
+  - [x] Make student ID unique within org, not school

+# October 10th

+- Add organisation ID to kids
-  - [] Add automatically when uploading from CSV
+  - [] Add to values uploaded from CSV
+  - [] Add uploaded students to their school's only class if KU student
   - [] Create default teacher and class when new schools create
-  - [] Add uploaded students to their school's default class
-  - [] In future will need a way for other orgs to bulk assign students to a class
 - [] Add event lessons
   - [] They're gonna need an attached image to display
   - [] Use the cards for teacher lessons as a template, same basic layout too